KHEngineering/RoboRio/controls/controls.md

 <br><br>

-It contains almost everything we have learned, and advice when using this system, plus our own useful device.
+It contains almost everything we have learned, and advice when using this system, plus our own useful advice.
 It is setup as a FAQ style website to help you find the answers you need quickly.
 <br><br>

 We will be maintaining it throughout the rest of the off-season, and through the build season, so check it frequently.

+--

+##Tips/Tricks and PitFalls

+* RoboRio Webpage
+  - You can use the webpage to confirm all interface devices
+  - You can use the webpage to read all can devices status and faults
+  - You can use the webpage to explore the filesystem and cpu/memory usage

+* RoboRio SafeMode
+  - Hold reset button until status light is enabled, then release
+  - System will load a clean/default Linux file system in RAM to help debug any issues
+  - You can re-image the RoboRio from safemode to fix any problem with the normal filesystem

+* LED Lights
+  - Use LED lights on RoboRio to determine system status

 --